What Is Nursing?

 The faculty is committed to an educational process that prepares undergraduate nurses for entry level positions in nursing.
 Consistent with the concept of career mobility, opportunities are provided for returning RNs to articulate with the program at appropriate academic levels.
 The generalist education of the baccalaureate program serves as a foundation for graduate education in nursing.

-The Master of Science in Nursing program prepares professionals in the functional role of primary care nurse practitioner (family and pediatric).
+The Master of Science in Nursing program prepares professionals in the functional role of primary care nurse practitioner (family).
 The second professional degree also provides foundation for doctoral study.